isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 Set Prices for unlisted items
 -----------------------------
-This will make myprices match the price of any unlisted items on your broker list to the lowest price available , if the item has had a minimum price set previously and the lowest price is too low , your minimum price will be used instead,
+This will make myprices match the price of any unlisted items on your broker list to the lowest price available. if the item has had a minimum price set previously and the lowest price is too low , your minimum price will be used instead,

 Leaving this unticked will make the script skip unlisted items.